johnhof/Micron/README.md

   - [Koa Waterline](https://www.npmjs.com/package/koa-waterline) (easily swapped)
     - Builds the client for the database

-`npm install && npm start` - runs on port 80
+`npm install && npm start` - runs `nodemon` on port 8000 in development.
+No timestamps in log

-`npm install && PORT=8000 node server` - run on port 8000
+`npm install && PORT=8000 node server` - runs on port 8000, in production. logs include timestamps

+`npm install && node server` - runs on port 80, in production

-For a quick test, run `node sandbox/http` or `node sandbox/zeromq` against a live server and checkout the js logic in the files
+For a quick test, update sandbox files for your port configuration and run `node sandbox/http` or `node sandbox/zeromq` against a live server.

 # Key